confluentinc/ksql/docs/developer-guide/syntax-reference.md

   This number must be greater than 0 and less than or equal to the value for `Precision`.

+For example, the number `765.937500` has a precision of 9 and a scale of 6.

 Mathematical operations between `DOUBLE` and `DECIMAL` cause the decimal to be converted to a double value automatically.
 Converting from the decimal data type to any floating point type (`DOUBLE`) may cause loss of precision.